 Omni-channel retailing is growing and evolving in every aspect of retail as consumers continue to look for fast, efficient, and convenient ways to buy their goods and services—and that trend is taking hold in the grocery industry as well.
-According to a recent report from Kantar Worldpanel, grocery e-commerce sales account for 4.4 percent of the $649 billion grocery market, and those numbers are projected to increase to over 9 percent by 2025, becoming a $58 billion industry.
+The channel is poised for growth.
+Although only 12 percent of North American consumers reported purchasing groceries online for delivery in 2015, nearly 55 percent claim that they’re willing to try it at some point, according to a report from Nielson.

 A new generation of consumers—those born and raised in the digital age—are now building households and raising families.
 The convenient, on-demand and personalized attention that often comes with digital service has become embedded in this new culture, which makes the transition of e-commerce to grocery shopping seem like a natural progression.

 Many consumers are embracing online grocery shopping due to sheer convenience, saving time and avoiding the hassle of going to the grocery store.
 Others like the opportunity to purchase products that they might not be able to find in stores.
-This also serves as a service option for customers that have difficulty getting to the stores for other reasons, such as health and related issues.
+This also functions as a service option for customers who have difficulty getting to the stores for other reasons, such as health and mobility issues.

 Grocers are also experimenting with online ordering and store pickup.
 Customers are able to order their groceries online and pick up their items at a nearby store—without having to set foot inside the store.
 Once customers place their orders, they are notified by phone when the order is ready.
 Customers will arrive and pull up to a designated pick-up spot behind or on the side of the store, as directed.
 Then it’s only a matter of popping the trunk.

-There are some challenges that are inherent to grocery e-commerce and delivery.
+Certain challenges do exist when it comes to grocery e-commerce and delivery.
 Most grocery deliveries involve perishable items, and timely delivery can become a concern.
 Vehicles involved in the transportation of goods may require refrigeration units and other modifications to accommodate delivery needs for perishable foods.
 The logistics of delivery routes, traffic issues, and related delays can contribute to both costs and service dilemmas.

 Fulfillment expenses to include product selection and delivery, facility and storage management, vehicle maintenance, and similar expenditures will impact profits and add to delivery fees.
 Even with in-store pickup, there can be logistical challenges including storage of orders, the creation of pick-up venues, management and responsibilities of employees involved in the selection of products, and other similar challenges.